Idea Implications for Extraversion and Introversion Preferences

 Our thoughts are in transition.
 The more we talk, the more we understand where we’re going.
 In fact, we rarely know the conclusion until we’ve talked it through.
 We’re also known to embarrassingly blurt things out and then desperately long for a TAKE IT BACK button.

 In meetings, we can use up our talking ticket without having presented a complete and coherent thought.
 Frustrating!

-Then there are the other 50% of us who need and require space between our words.
+Then there are the other 50% of us who get our energy FIRST from going within and reflecting.
+We need and require space between our words.
 In our introverted processing, we have a slower pace of speech, with observable (and pregnant) pauses.

 These pauses are not because we’re disinterested or have checked out, but because our brain is processing the information.
 We Think – Edit – Think – Edit… and then speak.

 In our introverted, internal process, we are often silent and expressionless until we complete our thought process.
 We present to our colleagues (spouses, family and friends) a baked cake.
 Then we take our place at the table, and express our ideas to completion.
 It may feel like bulldozing to others, but we’ve thought it through and will now share with you.
 So don’t interrupt.